 It’s a great place to put ‘supporting’ information that reinforces your credibility and outreach.

 Calls to action

-Website footers are also a wise place to put ‘further information’ links and such things such as enquiry forms and quick contact information.
+Website footers are also a wise place to put ‘further information’ links and such things as enquiry forms and quick contact information.

-Wherever they are on your site, the user has the reassurance of being able to scroll down and click on your transactional process, phone number or email address.
+Wherever they are on your site, the user has the reassurance of being able to scroll down and click on your transactional process, phone number, or email address.

 Having this sort of information accessible at the base of each page could make a significant difference to UX and lead conversion.

 Keep in mind though, that your collection of features that represent a ‘call to action’ should not be entirely confined to the footer.